egberts/egberts.github.io-src/content/articles/railroad-diagram-comparison.md

 private: False

-A quick overview of all file format needed to construct railroad diagram and its comparison.
+A quick overview of all file formats needed to construct railroad diagram and its comparison.

 The starter list of railroad format is: